Clinamenic/GFEL/content/introduction/index.md

 ---

 ## Applications and Use Cases
+The field of Ethereum Localism is just taking shape—an evolving design space where communities are actively experimenting with new ways to coordinate, govern, and share resources.
+These use cases represent early patterns and possibilities rather than fixed models.
+Each application reflects a different facet of how blockchain tools can support local resilience and autonomy.
+This section aims to highlight practical examples that are already emerging, while inviting further exploration and adaptation.

 ### Local Currencies
 Community currencies, local token systems, and neighborhood marketplaces built on peer-to-peer networks help keep wealth circulating within communities, support local businesses, and incentivize community participation.